Macchina-CLI/macchina/README_CARGO.md

 # About Macchina
 _Macchina_ is a fetching program.
-If you're interested in the library, check out [macchina-read](https://crates.io/crates/macchina-read).
+If you're interested in the library, check out [libmacchina](https://crates.io/crates/libmacchina).

 It lets you view basic system information, like your hostname, kernel, uptime, memory usage, and much more.
 It provides you with convenient features and extensive customization options but doesn't lose sight of its two main priorities, minimalism and performance.

 If you're ricing your desktop and would like a program to display your system information, or you want it to load as soon as you open your terminal, like I do, then _Macchina_ has you covered.

-If you're wondering what _Macchina_ means, it's italian for __Machine__.

 ---